Tallia P. Cahoon

 Ruby, Arizona is a privately-owned, well-preserved Southern Arizona ghost town that is well worth the visit.
 The current owners have a conservation plan to preserve, repair and stabilize the original buildings.
 In conjunction with the preservation efforts, the property is in transition be a wildlife refuse and an eco-friendly recreational area for hiking, camping and fishing.

 Visitors need a PERMIT to enter Ruby, Arizona.
-Contact the property administrators via the Contact page and submit a PERMIT request.
+Contact the property administrators via the Contact page and submit a PERMIT application.